 What is a Project Roadmap?

-Project roadmap consists of:
+The project roadmap consists of:

-- Why the project is undertaken
+- Why the project get undertaken

-- Realistic Timelines
+- Realistic timelines

 - Required resources and their distribution